babel/website/docs/learn-es6.md

 > ECMAScript 6 is the newest version of the ECMAScript standard.
 This standard was ratified in June 2015.
-ES2015 is a significant update to the language, and the first update to the language since ES5 was standardized in 2009.
+ES2015 is a significant update to the language, and the first major update to the language since ES5 was standardized in 2009.
 Implementation of these features in major JavaScript engines is [underway now](http://kangax.github.io/es5-compat-table/es6/).